Ex-AIG chief Greenberg loses bid to end New York lawsuit

-NEW YORK (Reuters) - A New York state judge has rejected a request by Maurice “Hank” Greenberg, the former American International Group Inc chief executive officer, to dismiss a long-running civil lawsuit by the state’s attorney general.
+NEW YORK, May 28 (Reuters) - A New York state judge has rejected a request by Maurice “Hank” Greenberg, the former American International Group Inc chief executive officer, to dismiss a long-running civil lawsuit by the state’s attorney general.

 Greenberg, now 89, and former AIG Chief Financial Officer Howard Smith were accused in the 2005 case of engineering sham transactions, including with the General Re Corp reinsurance unit of Warren Buffett’s Berkshire Hathaway Inc, to make AIG’s financial health look better.